You have already made an amazing step in right direction when it comes to choosing your blogging platform, by looking up a comparison chart!

 |Zoho Sites||Free||Yes||Unlimited||Yes||Yes||No||Free||Yes + Drag & Drop||Yes||No||-|

 Other Comparison Charts

 I’ll go ahead and clear up some of the language used in the chart so you can understand it better.
 Let me just go ahead and say that the most popular ones strictly for blogging are WordPress.org, WordPress.com and Blogger.
 Most people will choose those because they are beginner-friendly.
 Although you can see all of those features ticked off… what’s the difference?

-You will have free and total control over the look, customization and monetization of your site.
+You will have free and total control over the look, customization and monetization of your site with the WordPress self hosted solution.
 However you will have to get web hosting (Yes, there is also a chart for that!) which will cost you a few bucks a month.
 Some people can become overwhelmed by this option because there are a few steps into setting it up.
 But if you want to start a business and earn money then this is absolutely the choice you should go with because WordPress.org has more development and support than any other platform listed on this entire chart.